 My biggest issue was the ending.
 BY FAR the worst ending of the series.
 When the mob ganged up on Michael, I actually sat up in my seat with anticipation.
 Of course, it goes nowhere and Michael slaughters them while Laurie delivers a terrible monologue.
 The film ends in the most unsatisfying way possible.

 It’s disappointing because Michael Myers was so good in this but they waste him in this fucking awful film.
 I hate to say it but even the score was underwhelming.
-These new films are just not for me I guess.
 I will never watch this again.

 My rating: 1/10

 Halloween H20: 20 Years Later (1998)